paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-12-18-north_america.md

 * **4-6 November:** [San Francisco, California][10]
 * **7 November:** Arrive London Heathrow

 Obviously, this contradicted [my desire to cut down the air miles][11].
-By my failed logic, if I'm travelling such a long way, I should cram in as much as possible for that distance to have been worth flying -- even if doing so would result in further flights.
+By my failed logic, if I’m travelling such a long way, I should cram in as much as possible for that distance to have been worth flying — even if doing so would result in further flights.
 Thankfully parts of this itinerary were joined together by rail, which remains my favourite means of travel.

 Still, I end the year with a tinge of guilt, and answerable to the valid accusation of hypocrisy.
-Having tried so diligently last year to reduce the amount of flying I do, I hoped to keep this year's long-haul flights to one.
+Having tried so diligently last year to reduce the amount of flying I do, I hoped to keep this year’s long-haul flights to one.
 With an important part of my family now settled in São Paulo, and some of my best friends based in North America, maybe such lofty goals are foolhardy.

 On this, I discovered [an interesting quote by Samuel Johnson][12]: